lryup/DMGRN/README.md

 - python >=3.8
 - torch==2.1.0
 - scanpy==1.9.1
-- other detailed installation packages can be found in requirements.txt
+- Other detailed installation packages can be found in `requirements.txt`
-- CUDA toolkit 11.0 or later.
+- CUDA toolkit 11.0 or later(CUDA 12.4 also supported).

 # Installation
 If you do not have Anaconda, please download and install Conda, then follow the steps below to create a Conda environment: